dib-lab/2022-paper-branchwater-software/manuscript.md

 https://www.ncbi.nlm.nih.gov/sra.
 We then downloaded all runs for all accessions and streamed them into `sourmash sketch dna` with parameters `-p k=21,31,51,scaled=1000,abund`.
-The output sourmash signature files were saved as individual gzipped JSON files (each containing 3 sketches), one file for each input run.
+The output sourmash signature files were saved as individual gzipped JSON files - one file for each input data set, each containing 3 sketches.

 The resulting catalog contains 767,277 metagenome data sets as of March 2022, with the largest category annotated as human-associated microbiomes (Table @tbl:sra-types).
-The size of all sketches together is 7.5 TB, containing approximately 375 billion hashes per k-mer size, representing 375 trillion k-mers <!-- from ZZZ PB of original files CTB -->.
+The size of all sketches together is 7.5 TB, containing approximately 375 billion hashes per k-mer size and representing 375 trillion k-mers <!-- from ZZZ PB of original files CTB -->.
 There are 2.20 billion distinct hashes in this collection, representing approximately 2.20 trillion distinct k-mers.

 The
 average sketch file size is 9.7 MB, and the median file size is 570kb.
-The largest 10,000 data sets comprise 30% of the total sketch sizes.
+The largest 10,000 data sets comprise 30% of the total catalog size.

 <!-- NTP question: how big is largest sketch?
 XXX -->